 One of the best things to do in Santorini is to take a sunset sailboat tour to explore the caldera.
 We sailed along the coast gasping in awe of the giant cliffs dotted with sprawling white villages.
 Sunset sails take you out to the Hot Springs where the bubbling waters mix with the Aegean Sea.

 You get to jump into the crystal clear waters at Red Sand Beach and enjoy a dip in the Aegean Sea before heading to the hot springs located on the islet of Palea Kameni.
 Volcanic activity underground continues to keep the water warm and inviting.
+Book this highly rated catamaran tour for snorkeling, a mud bath in the hot springs, and panoramic views of the nearby islands of Palia and Nea Kammen.

 13. Amoudi Bay